UpstreamInno/guardian_client/README.md

 The population of the use is about 100x that of in Finland.
 Also much bigger geographically.
 Probably would require 30 or 40 AWS instances.
 Maybe $40K a month operating.

 # Development Plan

+Take a look at the specifications directory

 * iOS Application
     * Signup API and verify email (or Facebook auth)
     * Background location tracking
     * Region crossings report to server (using REST API)
     * Infection reporting UI
 * Infection alert processing:
-*  Interest regional time-location track received
+    *  Intersect regional time-location track received
     *  Alert user how close they were to infection
 * Android Application
     * Same as iOS basically

 # Server Backend
 * Signup api
     * public/private key per signed up user
 * Geo-partioning
     * Collecting geo-region entering times for a user
 * Infection report
 * Geo-region (using PostgreSQL GEO search) can find all time-locations that intersect when user was in that region
 * Creating infection report (estimate of infection date)
     * Push data to clients
     * Push region intersect time-location track to clients